Reductive group actions: Horospherical varieties

 \begin{proof} \ref{it:rank0-1}$\Rightarrow$\ref{it:rank0-2} We apply the Generic Structure Theorem \ref{cor:LSTgeneric} to $X$.
 Then $\rk_kX=0$ means that $A$ acts trivially on $X\el$, i.e., the action of $L$ on $X\el$ is anisotropic.
 Let $Q^-=LU^-$ be the opposite parabolic of $Q$ and let by $\fu^-=\Lie U^-$.
 We claim that $X\el$ consists of $U^-$-fixed points.
 For this it suffices to show that $\fu^-x=0$ where $x\in X\el$ is any smooth point.
 Since $T_xX=\fu x\oplus T_xX\el$, all weights of $A$ on $T_xX$ are either zero or positive restricted roots.
 On the other hand all weights on $\fu^- x$ are negative roots.
 Thus $\fu^-x=0$.

 From the claim, we infer that $X\el$ is a $Q^-$-variety with $U^-$ acting trivially.
 Now consider the (proper) $G$-morphism

 Since the multiplication map $U\times Q^-\to G$ is an open embedding we can think of $U\times X\el$ as an open subset of $\Xq$.
-By the GST, the restriction of $\phi$ to $U\times X\el$ is an open embedding which shows that $\phi$ is birational.
+By the Generic Structure Theorem \ref{cor:LSTgeneric}, the restriction of $\phi$ to $U\times X\el$ is an open embedding which shows that $\phi$ is birational.
 From this we get that the largest open subset $X_0\subseteq\Xq$ on which $\phi$ is an open immersion is non-empty.
 Since $X_0$ is also $G$-stable, it is induced from $Y=X_0\cap X\el$ which proves the assertion.

 \ref{it:rank0-2}$\Rightarrow$\ref{it:rank0-3} Let $X_0:=G\times^{Q^-}Y$ be an open subset of $X$ where $Y$ is an anisotropic $L$-variety.
 Since then $A$ acts trivially on $Y$, we have $Y\subseteq \YS:=X^{AU^-}$.
 This implies that $G\cdot\YS$ is dense in $X$.
 On the other side, the morphism $G\times^{Q^-}\YS\to X$ is proper.
 Therefore its image $G\cdot\YS$ is also closed, so coincides with $X$.
 From $N^-\subseteq U^-$ we get $\YS\subseteq X^{AN^-}$ and therefore $X=G\cdot X^{AN^-}$.
 The fact that $AN^-$ is $G(k)$-conjugate to $AN$ implies that also $X=G\cdot X^{AN}$.